mkarneim/beanfabrics/README.md

 ### Source

-This projects source code was formerly hosted at http://beanfabrics.googlecode.com.
+This project's source code was formerly hosted at http://beanfabrics.googlecode.com.
 Since December 2013 it is hosted at https://github.com/mkarneim/beanfabrics.

 You can build the Beanfabrics libraries yourself using ANT or MAVEN.